 - OR for category two (refineries not currently on the LBMA Good Delivery List and whose brands do not hold London Good Delivery status)

 - Agree to an initial and thereafter regular independent third party testing of its gold bar production and submit the necessary documentation with respect to record keeping requirements and provide third part references as required by DMCC.
+For a reputable company for buying gold, check out Regal Assets Dubai DMCC.

 The good deliver requirements are available on the DMCC site, but the specification of the gold bars is as follows: